What is Darvocet?

 - Division within a family unit

-If a man or woman addicted to Darvocet should suddenly stop using the drug, severe withdrawal symptoms could occur as the body has come to need Darvocet to function.
-The following are some of the symptoms that might be experienced by a Darvocet abuser should the drug be discontinued:
+If a man or woman addicted should suddenly stop using the drug, severe withdrawal symptoms could occur as the body has come to need Darvocet to function.
+The following are some of the symptoms that might be experienced by an abuser should the drug be discontinued:

 - Aches and Pans